Sandhyashree1812/flask-ci-cd-assignment/README.md

 pytest==8.4.1

 ==================
-Step 3: Create test file: test_app.py with the below code:
+Step 3: Create the test file, test_app.py with the below code:

 import pytest
 from app import app